 The Board acknowledges the importance of good corporate governance practices and believes that maintaining a high standard of corporate governance practices is crucial to the development of the Company.
 The Board will continue to review its corporate governance practices in order to enhance its corporate governance standards, comply with the increasingly complicated regulatory requirements, and meet with the rising expectations of the shareholders and respective investors.
-The Company has complied with all the code provisions of the Corporate Governance Code ("CG Code") as set out in Appendix 15 to the GEM Listing Rules throughout the year, except for the deviation as specified and explained below with considered reasons for such deviation.
+The Company has complied with all the code provisions of the Corporate Governance Code ("CG Code") as set out in Appendix 15 to the GEM Listing Rules throughout the year.